LeNPaul/hungry-minds/_posts/2021-03-02-how-to-customize-a-jekyll-theme.md

 #### Using Google Fonts

 [Google Fonts](https://fonts.google.com/) is a popular source of fonts that are used by many Jekyll themes.
-From the home page, choose a font that you would like to use, and select all the styles that you need (you will usually need a regular, bold, an italicized style).
+From the home page, choose a font that you would like to use, and select all the styles that you need (you will usually need a regular, bold, and italicized style).
 Once you have your font styles selected, on the top right, there is a menu that you can click on that will slide out:

 ![Changing Fonts]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-3.png" }})

 On the right slide-out menu, copy the code snippet into the `<head>` of your html.
-In most Jekyll themes, the best place to place this will be in the `_layouts/default.html` file:
+In most Jekyll themes, the best place to paste this will be in the `_layouts/default.html` file:

 ![Changing Fonts]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-4.png" }})

 #### Changing Colours

-Similar to changing fonts, we can change the colour of many elements of Jekyll themes by changing the CSS files.
-To find where the change can be made, right-click on any element of your Jekyll theme that you would like to change the colour of, and click on "Inspect".
-On Google Chrome, this will bring up Chrome DevTools, which will show where in the CCS file the styling of the element comes from:
+Similar to changing fonts, we can change the colour of many elements of a Jekyll theme by changing the CSS files.
+To find where the change should be made, right-click on any element of your Jekyll theme that you would like to modify, and click on "Inspect".
+On Google Chrome, this will bring up [Chrome DevTools](https://developer.chrome.com/docs/devtools/), which will show where in the CCS file the styling of the element comes from:

 ![Changing Colours]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-5.png" }})

 #### Adding New Pages

 Besides the home page and posts, most Jekyll themes have additional pages such as "Contact" and "About" pages.
-You can also add your own pages by adding markdown files in the root directory of your Jekyll theme, with `layout: page` at the top:
+You can also add your own pages by adding markdown files to the root directory of your Jekyll theme, with `layout: page` in your [YAML front matter block](https://jekyllrb.com/docs/front-matter/):

 ![Adding New Pages]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-6.png" }})